BobTabrizi/My-Website/src/content/post/AstroExperience.md

 The time to interact with the web page was cut almost in half!
 Compared to my previous site I built using Next.js, I'm pretty impressed with the results.

 To wrap things up, Astro is a pretty neat tool to use for static websites.
-Just be aware that set up might not always go as planned.
+Just be prepared for some trial and error during setup.